Announcing the Global Youth Energy Outlook

 The development of the Outlook takes place in two phases: a broad questionnaire aimed at young people 18-30 from all backgrounds, followed by a Phase II that includes regional community dialogues.
-Stay tuned for the release of the Outlook’s questionnaire!
+Fill out the questionnaire here.

 Regional Coordinator Interview Series